Discovery Corridor Wastewater Transmission System Phase 2

 Background

 The Discovery Corridor Wastewater Transmission System (DCWTS), which provides service to the City of Ridgefield and the Discovery Corridor, is a multi-phased regional conveyance system that directs wastewater southward to the Salmon Creek Treatment Plant.
 The existing City of Ridgefield sewer treatment plant is approaching capacity, and local comprehensive plans call for significant industrial and commercial development in and around Ridgefield.
-These large employment centers generate significant utility demand and the Salmon Creek Treatment Plant offers reliable low-cost wastewater treatment capacity to meet those needs.
+These large employment centers generate significant sewer demand and the Salmon Creek Treatment Plant offers reliable low-cost wastewater treatment capacity to meet those needs.

 Initial construction (Phase 1) was completed in 2017, and an upgrade to the 20th Avenue Trunk Sewer was completed in 2023.
-Recent planning work identified upgrades to three components of DCWTS to accommodate growth in the service area: Pioneer Canyon, Neil Kimsey Regional (previously known as 209th Street), and Legacy pump stations.
+Recent planning work identified upgrades to three components of DCWTS to accommodate growth in the service area: Pioneer Canyon, Neil Kimsey Regional (previously known as 209th Street) and Legacy pump stations.
 To provide efficient delivery, this work has been split into two packages called DCWTS Phase 2A and 2B.
 Phase 2A includes work on the three pump stations, and Phase 2B adds an additional force main to serve the Legacy Pump Station.

 DCWTS Project Map